So you’re wondering how to make an online portfolio.

 |No official customer support for WordPress.
 You only get your web host’s support (company selling you the server).||There’s quality customer support available 24/7.|

-If you’re still not sure whether you should choose WordPress or Wix, perhaps our in-depth comparison will come in handy.
+If you’re still not sure whether you should choose one or another, perhaps our in-depth WordPress vs Wix comparison will come in handy.
 In it, we go through each platform in a lot more detail, looking into their strengths and weaknesses, and pointing out how to get the most out of them.
-Click here for that.

 How to Build Your Own Online Portfolio